-Characterization of petroleum-related contamination at the site was initiated during the tank removal activities on June 15, 1995.
-After removal of the tank and ancillary piping, six soil samples were collected from the tank pit excavation by Anderson Columbia Environmental, Inc. (Anderson Columbia), the contractor responsible for the tank removal.
+Characterization of petroleum-related contamination at the site was initiated during the tank removal activities on May 8 and 10, 1995.
+After removal of the tanks and ancillary piping, twelve soil samples were collected from the tank pit excavation by Anderson Columbia Environmental, Inc. (Anderson Columbia), the contractor responsible for the tank removal.
 The location where each of these samples was collected is illustrated in Figure II-2.
-According to the field report prepared by Anderson Columbia for the site, the soil samples were collected two feet below both ends of the excavated tank and from the excavation walls (Anderson Columbia 1995).
+According to the field report prepared by Anderson Columbia for the site, the soil samples were collected two feet below both ends of the excavated tanks and from the excavation walls (Anderson Columbia 1995).
 However, the depth below ground level from which each of the samples was collected was not identified in the field report.

 Analytical results reported for these soil samples are presented in Table II-1.
-The soil results were compared to the applicable soil threshold levels for Facility ID #9-089069.
+The soil results were compared to the applicable soil threshold levels for Facility ID #9-089061.

 The applicable threshold levels for the site are those listed in Table A (GDNR Rules for Underground Storage Tank Management, Chapter 391-3-15) for the Average or Higher Groundwater Pollution Susceptibility Area, Column 2, greater than 500 feet to a withdrawal point.
 Documentation supporting the use of this threshold level category is presented in Section D.4 of this report.
 Based on this comparison, it was determined that benzene was present at concentrations exceeding the applicable soil threshold level of 0.008 milligrams per kilogram (mg/kg).
-Total petroleum hydrocarbon (TPH) concentrations ranging between 172 mg/kg and 2310 mg/kg were also reported.
+Total petroleum hydrocarbon (TPH) concentrations ranging between below detection limit and 93.7 mg/kg were also reported.

 Based on these findings, the U.S. Army Corps of Engineers (USACE) - Savannah District and Fort Stewart DPW contracted Science Applications International Corporation (SAIC) to perform a CAP-Part A investigation of the site, and numerous other UST sites located throughout the Fort Stewart garrison area.
-The scope developed by the USACE-Savannah District and Fort Stewart DPW for the site investigation was as follows:
+The scope developed by the USACE-Savannah District and Fort Stewart DPW for the initial site investigation was as follows:

-- 1. Drill four soil boreholes, one located within the former UST 14 pit and the other three around the perimeter of the pit, down to the local water table using a hollow-stem auger rig. - 2.
+- 1. Drill two soil boreholes, both located within the former USTs 232 and 233 pit, down to the local water table using a hollow-stem auger rig. - 2.
 Continuously collect soil samples at 2.5-foot intervals during borehole drilling and perform field headspace gas analysis on each sample to determine organic vapor concentration. - 3.
-Select two soil samples for laboratory chemical analysis from each borehole drilled.
-Chemical parameters for soil samples submitted for laboratory analysis included benzene, toluene, ethylbenzene, and xylenes (BTEX), polynuclear aromatic hydrocarbons (PAH), and TPH.
+Select one or two soil samples for laboratory chemical analysis from each borehole drilled.
+Chemical parameters for soil samples submitted for laboratory analysis included benzene, toluene, ethylbenzene, and xylenes (BTEX), polynuclear aromatic hydrocarbons (PAH) and TPH.